The President's Pleasure (Singapore): Lim Peng Ann and his 14-year-old girlfriend (1995)

 In December 1995, a teenage couple stood trial in the High Court for illegally trafficking 19.7 grams of opium in July 1995, and it was decreed under the law that the death penalty will be warranted if more than 12 grams of opium were trafficked.
 Lim Peng Ann and his girlfriend were reportedly the youngest people to face the capital charge of drug trafficking, because Lim and the girl were aged 18 and 14 respectively when they committed the offence.
 Lim's girlfriend was not named in the media since she was below 16 years old when she committed the offence.
 It was revealed in the court that both Lim and his girlfriend first met each other when the girl was 12, and the girl became pregnant with Lim's child a year later.

 In January 1996, Judicial Commissioner Amarjeet Singh of the High Court found the couple guilty of drug trafficking and sentenced them to be detained indefinitely under TPP.
-During sentencing, the judge told Lim that he was "extremely fortunate" to escape the gallows because when he was arrested for the crime, he was nine days short of celebrating his 18th birthday, hence by sheer luck, Lim escaped with his life.
+During sentencing, the judge told Lim that he was "extremely fortunate" to escape the gallows because when he was arrested for the crime, he was nine days short of celebrating his 18th birthday.
 The couple's child was entrusted to the care of the girl's mother.

 Four months later, in May 1996, Lim's appeal against his conviction was dismissed by the Court of Appeal.